schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Standpoint

-A flowing apparel patternmaker whirls at a alleged conference room.
+A flowing apparel patternmaker whirls at an alleged conference room.

 ## Fragrant Sweepstakes